 Weight training = Strength.
 It is a staple in every program.
 Incorporating weights with big movement patterns builds a lean body, stronger joint and bone structures for optimal function and injury prevention.
 And let’s be honest, you look bad ass.

 Interval training.
 Treadmill, rower, elliptical, skill mill, versa climber, aerodyne bike, outdoors - you name it, we do it.
 The goal is heart rate variability and to train in the max heart rate or ‘anaerobic’ zone, like athletes do.
 Think sprinter.
 Think lean body.

 What about regular cardio?
 We tackle some of that through interval training, but cardiovascular endurance is not the primary goal.
-This can still be a part of your exercise routine, but it’s not something we focus on in the program.
+This can still be a part of your exercise routine, but it’s not something we focus on in the one hour session.

 Read more on training philosophy in 'geek' section.

 - Pre- and Post-Pregnancy Training Certified